Most interesting landmarks of Arizona

 - Vultee Arch – Coconino County.
 Large natural arch with a span of 12 m.

 - Wrather Arch – Coconino County.
-Enormous natural arch, with a span of 75 m.
+Enormous natural arch with the assessed span of maximum 55 m.

 Other cliff formations